As advanced as your German skills might be, you will never really outgrow lists.

 These are the best among them in terms of ease of use, scope and word selection.
 I have also chosen the tools within each category that make it easier for learners to memorize new vocabulary.

 - Learning Platform: FluentU is a multifunctional, multimedia, multi-device language learning platform.
-What I love about FluentU is that it teaches you words in context using real-life videos and offers quizzes to assess your learning afterwards.

 - Games: These games on the Digital Dialects website are simply great.
 They are nothing short of addictive.
 My favorites are the ones that give you four English words and prompt you to place the correct German words next to them.
 The good thing is that you may sometimes not know the word, but you can still match German and English words by discarding some of the options.